o3de/o3de.org/content/blog/posts/writing-custom-feedback-effects.md

 }
 ```

-Again, the result isn’t terribly exciting.
-We can see that the skybox has been desaturated in comparison to the previous output:
+The result isn't so different from the previous output but we can see that the skybox has been desaturated in comparison:

 {{< image-width src="/images/blog/writing-custom-effects-emvf/image2.png" width="100%" alt="Step 2: Multi Pass" >}}